jgm/pandoc/test/command/bits-book.md

   		<ack id="bid.394">
    		<title>Acknowledgments</title>
    		<p>We gratefully acknowledge the work of Vladimir Soussov,
-    	as well as the entire NCBI Entrez team, especially Grisha Starchenko, Vladimir Sirotinin, Alexey Iskhakov, Anton
+    	as well as the entire NCBI Entrez team...</p>
-    	Golikov, and Pramod Paranthaman.
-We thank Jim Ostell for guidance, ...</p>
   		</ack>
  	</book-back>
 </book>